Healthy Homes Assessment Kelson

 Kelson Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Kelson and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Kelson and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standard that apply or will apply to their rental properties.
+• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will apply during the tenure of the rental property.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 Beginning 1 July 2023